Staff

 Caroline has been teaching modern languages for over 40 years and is the co-ordinator for the Alliance Française de Hobart.
 She is the President of the Alliance Française de Hobart and the organiser of the annual Alliance competition.
 With her experience teaching at College level and being the current Chief Setting examiner for TASC’s French 3C exam in years 11 & 12, Caroline is well able to prepare Lambert students for life after Lambert, whether they continue with French or not.
 ‘A study of other languages greatly helps with the development of and knowledge about one’s own language’.

-Tai Gardner
+Dr Tai Gardner